 What will I learn?

-During this course you’ll develop basic practical skills and receive an introduction and insight into the woodland and tree care industries.
+During this course you’ll develop basic practical skills and receive an introduction and insight into the woodland and tree care industries, as well as basic estate management skills – all with conservation in mind.
 The course is very practical and involves work in local Forestry Commission and private estate woodlands.
 You’ll also work in the College sawmill and timber processing area, learning how to operate different types of machinery to produce timber and timber products for use around the College grounds and estate.

 • Safe and effective working practices in land-based industries

 • Preparing to work in the land-based industries

 • Assist with the transport of maintenance of tools and equipment